 I am a philosophy PhD candidate at the University of British Columbia, where I work with Evan Thompson.
 I am also a philosophy instructor at Camosun College, which is located in Victoria, Canada.

-More specifically, my focus of phenomenological research is centered on the interrelation between self-consciousness, time-consciousness and norm-consciousness, especially as evinced in skilled, effortless and spontaneous action.
 In my work, I bring the resources of phenomenology to bear on specific problems left unsolved in philosophy of mind and 4E (embodied, embedded, extended, enactive) cognitive science.
 I do this by showing how supplementing empirical, psychological accounts of cognition with a phenomenological approach brings greater clarity and precision to our understanding of the role of temporality in cognition, the dynamic co-constitution of self and other, the tight interrelation between action and awareness, the situatedness of cognition through ecological niche construction, and the genesis of meaning and of a responsiveness to norms in pre-conceptual bodily experience.

 My research at the Master’s and Doctoral levels has been funded by SSHRC (the Social Sciences and Humanities Research Council of Canada).